Uzhavan Express: Coach composition

 The Uzhavan Express between Chennai Egmore and Thanjavur has a rake sharing agreement (RSA) with Ananthapuri Express between Chennai and Kollam.
 The primary maintenance of four rakes of the express trains is being carried out at the Trichy coaching depot.

+This train is very very likely to receive lhb coaches by first quarter of 2026.
+The coach composition will be 10 sleeper coaches 4 3 ac coaches 3 2ac coaches 1 1 ac coach and 3 Unreserved coaches and 1 car generator(22 coaches).